Who We Are

 Upon feeling a calling to be more involved at home in Colorado, Donalyn transitioned to being the Regional Manager at Inspire Colorado, a nonprofit and nonpartisan organization working to amplify the youth voice.
 While there she became engaged in local elections and ballot initiatives, while working to register youth to vote and get them to the polls.
 She worked with high school administrations and students across Colorado and grew deep connections with the youth she spent time with.

-In July of 2018 Donalyn transitioned to the consulting firm Strategy with Rox where she currently serves as the Director of Research and Strategic Partnerships, assisting the firm as they work to address income inequality and preserve democracy.
+In July of 2018 Donalyn transitioned to the consulting firm Strategy with Rox where she currently serves as the Director of Research and Public Policy, assisting the firm as they work to address income inequality and preserve democracy.
 There she works with city and state entities, nonprofits, and startups.

 Donalyn is passionate about enjoying the Colorado outdoors with her husband, usually in the form of rafting, canoeing, and camping.
 When she isn’t exploring Colorado, she is at home with her cats reading a book or catching up on the latest Netflix shows.
+Donalyn is a proud member of the Romero Theater Troupe where she works with a group of dedicated individuals to tell stories of the oppressed through organic social justice theater.
 She is currently studying at the University of Colorado Denver and pursing her graduate degree in Political Science.

 As Griffin was pursuing his Bachelor’s Degree in biology at the University of Colorado Denver, he worked as a lab manager and taught biology labs.
 During that time he learned how to engage with people from diverse and challenging backgrounds and focused on the complications that arise where ethics and biology intersect.